Office Party Etiquette

 Avoid controversial topics.
 Religion, Politics, Sex, you’ll just end up irritating you coworkers and this is the easiest way to get into an argument especially when fueled with alcohol.

 Don’t kiss up to the boss or bash your coworkers.
 This is not the time to ask for a raise, shine your boss’ shoes or corner them with a long winded explanation of how wonderful you are.
-Also you’ll just end up looking sneaky and untrustworthy if you say ugly things about someone else just o make yourself look better.
+Also, you’ll just end up looking sneaky, and untrustworthy, when you say ugly things about someone else in order to make yourself look better.
 Any wise person will see right through you.

 Keep your mind on Monday.
-Over doing it with anything from a screaming Karaoke session, to Dirty Dancing, to getting out of control at the fake gambling table.
-These things and more is all your coworkers will see stamped on your forehead when you return to work on Monday.
+Over doing it with anything from a screaming Karaoke session, to dirty dancing, or getting out of control at the fake gambling table, is not appropriate.
+These over the top and excessive behaviors are all that your coworkers will see stamped on your forehead when you return to work on Monday.

 Mind your table manners.
-Use the correct utensil, no double dipping, no burping, and picking, talking with food in your mouth, nothing unbecoming or unsightly.
+Use the correct utensil, no double dipping, no burping, no picking, and no talking with food in your mouth, nothing unbecoming or unsightly.

 Thank the host or committee members.
 If you can thank them that night then do so.
-If no then send an email if you received an email invitation or a not if you received a written invitation.
+If not, then send an email the next day if you received an email invitation; or, if you received a written invitation, send a written thank you note.
 They’ve worked hard to make sure your office had an opportunity to celebrate, so be kind and simply say thank you.